johnvenkiah/CI_MS2_John_Venkiah/README.md

 **Nav Menu**

-- Action: The user viewing and navigating in the nav menu on any device
+- Action: *The user viewing and navigating in the nav menu on any device*

-- Expected Result: The menu being displayed well, and design appealing
+- Expected Result: *The menu being displayed well, and design appealing*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **Home Page**

-- Action: The user viewing and navigating within the home page on any device
+- Action: *The user viewing and navigating within the home page on any device*

-- Expected Result: The design of the home page looks good on all devices
+- Expected Result: *The design of the home page looks good on all devices*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **The Piano**

-- Action: User plays the piano on any device
+- Action: *User plays the piano on any device*

-- Expected Result: The design of the piano and displayed notes is well balanced on all devices
+- Expected Result: *The design of the piano and displayed notes is well balanced on all devices*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **The Quiz**

-- Action: User plays the quiz on any device
+- Action: *User plays the quiz on any device*

-- Expected Result: The quiz elements are displayed well on all devices
+- Expected Result: *The quiz elements are displayed well on all devices*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **Learn Page**

-- Action: User navigates and watches videos on any device
+- Action: *User navigates and watches videos on any device*

-- Expected Result: The design of the video sections adapt to the screens viewing the page.
+- Expected Result: *The design of the video sections adapt to the screens viewing the page.*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **Contact Page**

-- Action: User fills in the form on any device
+- Action: *User fills in the form on any device*

-- Expected Result: Form is displayed properly and looks good on all devices.
+- Expected Result: *Form is displayed properly and looks good on all devices.*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 4. **Get responses and confirmation from the website by my interactions with it**

 **The Piano**

-- Action: User interacts by playing keys on the piano
+- Action: *User interacts by playing keys on the piano*

-- Expected Result: notes are heard and seen from the website, depending on user input
+- Expected Result: *Notes are heard and seen from the website, depending on user input*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **The Quiz**

-- Action: User interacts by clicking the buttons in the quiz
+- Action: 'User interacts by clicking the buttons in the quiz '

-- Expected Result: Website confirms and give user feedback in the form of sounds, animations and displaying new questions.
-This depending on whether the user has answered the question correctly or incorrectly
+- Expected Result: *Website confirms and give user feedback in the form of sounds, animations and displaying new questions.
+This depending on whether the user has answered the question correctly or incorrectly*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **Learn Page**

-- Action: User interacts by navigating the videos section
+- Action: *User interacts by navigating the videos section*

-- Expected Result: The main window displays the video with data the user has clicked on
+- Expected Result: *The main window displays the video with data the user has clicked on*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 **Learn Page**

-- Action: User clicks on the "Send" button
+- Action: *User clicks on the "Send" button*

-- Expected Result: The users interaction is confirmed by the website via a message below the send button, letting the user know if the message was sent or if the information in incomplete
+- Expected Result: *The users interaction is confirmed by the website via a message below the send button, letting the user know if the message was sent or if the information in incomplete*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 5. **Be able to play a quiz on note names, symbols and note lengths**

 **The Quiz**

-- Action: User navigates to the Quiz page and clicks on the "Let's Play!" button
+- Action: *User navigates to the Quiz page and clicks on the "Let's Play!" button*

-- Expected Result: The quiz begins and the user answers by clicking one of four buttons
+- Expected Result: *The quiz begins and the user answers by clicking one of four buttons*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 6. **Get points if I answer a question right**

 **The Quiz**

-- Action: User answers a question correctly
+- Action: *User answers a question correctly*

-- Expected Result: The score on the quiz page is incremented along with an animation the emphasizes this
+- Expected Result: *The score on the quiz page is incremented along with an animation the emphasizes this*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 7. **See a timer ticking down from one minute**

 **The Quiz**

-- Action: User play quiz
+- Action: *User play quiz*

-- Expected Result: The clock starts ticking down from 60 to 0
+- Expected Result: *The clock starts ticking down from 60 to 0*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 8. **See an end game screen alerting me of my score and how the quiz went**

 **The Quiz**

-- Action: User play quiz, which then ends
+- Action: *User play quiz, which then ends*

-- Expected Result: A modal covers the screen ending the game
+- Expected Result: *A modal covers the screen ending the game*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 9. **Be able to choose to close the end game screen or play again**

-- Action: User play quiz, which then ends
+- Action: *User play quiz, which then ends*

-- Expected Result: The modal window contains two buttons, one to close and one to play again.
+- Expected Result: *The modal window contains two buttons, one to close and one to play again.*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 10. **Be able to play notes on a piano on the screen and see which tone is being played**

 **The Piano**

-- Action: User opens the play page, and plays on the piano keys
+- Action: *User opens the play page, and plays on the piano keys*

-- Expected Result: The note played is both heard and seen on the screen
+- Expected Result: *The note played is both heard and seen on the screen*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 11. **Be able to play the notes on the computer keyboard**

 **The Piano**

-- Action: User opens the play page, and triggers the piano keys with the keyboard
+- Action: *User opens the play page, and triggers the piano keys with the keyboard*

-- Expected Result: The note played is both heard and seen on the screen
+- Expected Result: *The note played is both heard and seen on the screen*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 12. **View videos to learn about music theory and sight reading**

 **Learn Page**

-- Action: User opens the learn page, and clicks on a video to view it
+- Action: *User opens the learn page, and clicks on a video to view it*

-- Expected Result: The video that the user clicks on is viewed in the main window
+- Expected Result: *The video that the user clicks on is viewed in the main window*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 13. **Get in touch with the site owner**

 **Contact Page**

-- Action: User opens the learn page, and clicks on a video to view it
+- Action: *User opens the learn page, and clicks on a video to view it*

-- Expected Result: The video that the user clicks on is viewed in the main window
+- Expected Result: *The video that the user clicks on is viewed in the main window*

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

 14. **View an errors page if I have entered an invalid url within the website**